 4. People who know better than to waste their time and outsource furniture assembly on Airtasker.

-Ever heard ‘preparation is the key to success’?
-Well it’s absolutely true.
-Here’s how to start:
+Ever heard of the saying, "preparation is the key to success"?
+Well, it’s absolutely true.
+Here’s how to prepare for assembling furniture:

 2. Follow the instructions